scriptituk/xfade-easing/README.md

 ### Testing

-The custom FFmpeg version has been built and tested on Mac with Clang and Ubuntu Linux with GCC.
+The custom FFmpeg version has been built and tested on Mac with `clang` and Ubuntu Linux with `gcc`.
 It uses C99 features so expect some warnings.
 Any advice on building for Windows would be appreciated.